nodejs/node/doc/api/cli.md

 added: REPLACEME
 -->

-Instructs node to error prior to running any code if the policy does not have the specified integrity.
+Instructs Node.js to error prior to running any code if the policy does not have the specified integrity.

 ### `--preserve-symlinks`